Nantong Rongdu Thread Co., Ltd.

 Bonded Thread Applications

-Bonded sewing thread can be applied to various tasks and industries, including:
+Bonded thread can be applied to various tasks and industries, including:

-1. Sewing: This heavy duty waxed thread is used for stitching fabrics together in garments, upholstery, and household textiles.
+1. Sewing: Used for stitching fabrics together in garments, upholstery, and household textiles.

-2. Leatherworking: The heavy duty bonded sewing thread is ideal for stitching leather goods such as bags, shoes, belts, and wallets.
+2. Leatherworking: Ideal for stitching leather goods such as bags, shoes, belts, and wallets.

 3. Outdoor gear manufacturing: Utilized in the production of tents, backpacks, sails, and other outdoor equipment due to its durability and resistance to weather elements.